ravi-karur/zipcotest/README.md

 - The Repository pattern is used to decouple the business logic and the data access layers in your application.
 It focuses on where data acccess layer and how data is persisted or retrieved.
 - NoSQL:MongoDB which collections Customers and Accounts
 - Both Api and Backend are dockerized using docker-compose.yml
+- GitLab pipelines yml used for CI/CD. ⚠  Basic CI/CD with master branch only. any check-ins to master will deploy the changes automatically.
+- GitLab runner and DigitalOcean droplet used for cloud hosting

 ## Test scenarios's coverd
 - Customer Creation